Denis Drăguș: Style of play

 Drăguș is a dynamic and versatile forward, beginning his career as a winger but also performing proficiently as a main striker.
 According to his Trabzonspor coach Şenol Güneş, he possesses a combination of talent, physical strength, and speed, which makes him a constant threat to opposing defences.
 Güneş also noted that while Drăguș excels in one-on-one situations and frequently finds himself in goalscoring opportunities, his finishing can be inconsistent.

 Personal life

-Drăguș's father, Mihai, was also a professional footballer who played in South Korea and Russia, as well as in his home country.
+Drăguș's father, Mihai, was also a professional footballer, playing in Romania, South Korea and Russia.
+Drăguș and his wife, Vanessa, have two children.
+They have been together since childhood and married in Ciolpani on 10 July 2024, with national teammate Marius Marin as their godfather.
+The couple has also been noted for acting as godparents to and providing financial support for several orphaned and abandoned children.

-Drăguș and his wife Vanessa have two children together.
-In 2021, following the birth of their first daughter, he did not invite his parents to attend her baptism.
+Drăguș was estranged from his parents for five years, reportedly following their initial disapproval of his decision to start a family at a young age.
+His parents were absent from his wedding in 2024, but the estrangement ended in November 2024 when they attended Romania's 4–1 victory over Cyprus at the Arena Națională and reconciled with their son.